decentraland/js-sdk-toolchain/packages/@dcl/ecs/etc/ecs.api.md

     export function removeOnClick(entity: Entity): void;
     // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen export function removeOnPointerDown(entity: Entity): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen export function removeOnPointerUp(entity: Entity): void;
 }

 // @public